-Through a competitive application process, Program Analysts are selected for the paid 15-month position.
+Through a competitive application process, Program Analysts are selected for the paid positions which can vary in duration.
 The Analyst will perform analytical studies on a variety of policies, projects, programs and issues.
 This fellowship provides extensive training, professional development, a strong network, and access to view the world of grantmaking at one of the largest foundations in the world.

 India Alarcon is joining the Packard Foundation as a policy analyst for the Children, Families, and Communities Program.
 India has a deep commitment to social justice and strives to advance the social sector by empowering organizations with effective, innovative, and adaptive research that can positively impact the communities they serve.
 She is passionate about early childhood policy and has significant expertise in the areas of early childhood education, development and health; K-12 education; child welfare; health inequities; housing disparities; and policy advocacy.
 India comes to the Foundation with over seven years of professional consulting experience at LFA: Learning for Action, a San Francisco based consulting firm, where she managed a variety of evaluation, research, and organizational capacity-building projects for numerous social sector organizations.
 India holds a BS in Economics from Saint Mary’s College and a Master in Public Policy degree from UC Berkeley’s Goldman School of Public Policy.